 - Tasting notes: Brown Butter • Buckwheat Honey • Orange Peel

-- Beautiful in baked good, spice cookies, and desserts
+- Beautiful in baked goods, spice cookies and desserts

-- Sprinkle over yogurt, oatmeal, and add to smoothies
+- Sprinkle over yogurt and oatmeal, and add to smoothies

 - Pairs well with: New Harvest Turmeric, Star Anise, Cloud Forest Cardamom

 Our Royal Cinnamon comes from the mountains of Quang Nam in central Vietnam.
 This area was historically famous for spicy, sweet cinnamon, but in the last decade, the commodity market has shifted further north, where the prices are lower.
 Everyone told us that this area wasn't worth visiting and that their heirloom cinnamon variety wasn't being harvested anymore.
 We were very happy to discover that's not the case - the cinnamon here IS being harvested, and is incredible, probably the most intense we've ever tasted.